There seems to be something magical about smoothies when it comes to boosting your fertility.

 Spirulina: a type of blue-green algae found in powder form, this superfood is rich in pro-fertility micronutrients as well as plant protein.

-Remember we are looking to avoid too much high-glycemic load fruits.
+Remember we are looking to avoid too many high-glycemic load fruits.
 Luckily berries are loaded with antioxidants and have a lower glycemic load.
 Think blueberries, strawberries, raspberries, and even goji berries.

 Other low-glycemic fruits that make excellent additions to smoothies include apples and bananas.